Toberone-Tuna/Minecraft-Mods/README.md

-# Minecraft-Mods
-Repository for collections of Minecraft Mods.

-Go to a different branch (drop-down menu on the top left) to select the mod collection you want.
+# Minecraft 1.12.2 Custom Galacticraft Mods

+Mods for custom 1.12.2 Galacticraft modded world.

-After that, go to Code>Download ZIP to get a zipped file with the folder of mods inside of it.
+To download, go to Code>Download ZIP to get a zipped file with the folder of mods inside of it.
 (The mods folder ITSELF that the mods are in should be in the same folder as a README.md file)

+Requires: Java 8 (Windows Offline 64-Bit), Found [here](https://www.java.com/en/download/manual.jsp) (Computer restart required after installing)

+Minecraft Version: Forge 1.12.2 - 14.23.5.2860